Picovoice/picovoice/demo/vue/README.md

 # picovoice-web-vue-demo

 This demo application includes a sample `VoiceWidget` Vue component which uses the `Picovoice` renderless Vue component service to allow processing naturally spoken phrases within a domain (context) of interest.
-Picovoice inference events are handled via the `pv-inference` event.
+Wake word events are handled via the `ppn-keyword` event.
+Inference events are handled via the `rhn-inference` event.
 Our VoiceWidget subscribes to this event and displays the results.

-The demo uses dynamic imports to split the VoiceWidget away from the main application bundle.
-This means that the initial download size of the Vue app will not be impacted by the ~3-4MB requirement of Picovoice.
+The demo uses dynamic imports to split the `VoiceWidget` away from the main application bundle.
+This means that the initial download size of the Vue app will not be impacted by the ~4-6MB requirement of Picovoice.
 While small for all-in-one offline Voice AI, the size is large for an intial web app load.

 If you decline microphone permission in the browser, or another such issue prevents Picovoice from starting, the error will be displayed.